 Just like the Sand Caves, there are many names carved on the walls here.
 Please leave this spot beautiful and leave no trace when visiting.

-The Best Friends Animal Sanctuary is a wonderful organization located near the Sand Caves.
-The sanctuary is home to 1,600 animals, including cats, dogs, bunnies and farm animals.
-You can take a tour of the entire sanctuary or choose to tour a certain area such as Cat World.
-You can even take tours that focus on the surrounding rock formations on the property.
-Check their website for all of their offerings and reserve a spot online.
+The Best Friends Animal Sanctuary is an incredible animal sancutary and shelter, and it's quite close to the Sand Caves.
+The sanctuary is home to 1,600 animals, including cats, dogs, bunnies, birds and farm animals.
+You can take a tour of the entire sanctuary or choose to tour a certain area, such as Cat World.
+Tours are free and can be reserved in advance.
+I loved getting an overview of the property on the Grand Tour.

 During my trip, several days of recent rain made the road impassable (the ranger got stuck on the road the day before our permit).
 If you are traveling to Kanab with the intention to hike The Wave, you may want to avoid mid-July to mid-September, as this is monsoon season in Southern Utah.